-DEPARTMENT OF EDUCATION WEBSITE AND RESOURCES

-The Wabanaki Studies Commission anticipated challenges with implementing the Wabanaki Studies Law, including availability of lesson plans, resources, and culturally appropriate guidance.
-To address some of these concerns, the Commission articulated a vision for a Wabanaki Studies website.
-"The Commission believes that the most cost effective means of providing information about the Wabanakis to teachers is through a Wabanaki Studies Website."
-This website would include:
+Starting with the positive, the Department has DEPARTMENT OF EDUCATION WEBSITE AND taken critical steps to create a central repository RESOURCES of resources on its own website.
+As the The Wabanaki Studies Commission anticipated Department acknowledges, much of the initial challenges with implementing the Wabanaki guidance for its work came from the Wabanaki Studies Commission: "The document and Studies Law, including availability of lesson plans, resources, and culturally appropriate resources are rooted in the early work of the guidance.
+To address some of these concerns, Wabanaki Studies Commission established by the Maine Legislature in 2001."
+Nonetheless, the Commission articulated a vision for a Wabanaki Studies website.
+"The Commission a great deal of work has gone into expanding believes that the most cost effective means of and maintaining the website, and attempting to providing information about the Wabanakis to keep the references up-to-date.
+The current teachers is through a Wabanaki Studies version of the website includes the following Website."
+This website would include: sections:

-[A]n overview of LD 291, the Concentrated Areas of Study ..., reports by the Commission, a Wabanaki Studies resource list to support teachers, sample lesson plans, syllabi, original documents such as treaties, maps of tribal lands, information about speakers and resource people (including how to approach and contact them and the need to reimburse them), notes and tips to teachers about teaching Wabanaki Studies, and links to other helpful websites.212
+[A]n overview of LD 291. the Concentrated Areas of Study ... , reports by the Commission, a Wabanaki Studies resource list to support including teacher resources for each of the different Maine Learning Results standards relating to Wabanaki Studies, for grades pre-K-12.